arupeka2/MATH340-Algorithms/README.md

 # MATH340-Algorithms
-All of the algorithms I have written thus far to complete assignments for MATH-340
+All of the algorithms I have written thus far to complete assignments for MATH-340.
+Fall '22